We will be in touch

 Your visitor information sheet (given to you on arrival) features a map of the site: the facilities are indicated on this.
 A free audio guide is available to help you get the most from your visit.

-Please Note: The education areas of the Danelaw Centre for Living History (Stone age village, Roman Fort, Viking village and Tudor farm house) are not open to the general public when school groups are in residence.
+Please Note: The education areas for Living History (Stone age village, Roman Fort, Viking village and Tudor farm house) are not open to the general public when school groups are in residence.

 Whilst we make every effort to make our site accessible and wheelchair friendly, the nature of some of the outdoor areas and the surfaces of the trackways may present difficulties for those requiring certain kinds of mobility aid or wheelchair.
 A number of our main tracks have loose gravel surfaces and some surfaces in the Viking village can be slippery in wet weather.